drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 somesite.com/home.php?marketing=winter%0D%0ALocation:%20https%3A%2F%2Fgithub.com
 ```

-Session fixation and redirection are one of many techniques used in combination with HTTP response splitting.
-Search the Internet for other examples.
+Session fixation and open redirection are one of many techniques used in combination with HTTP response splitting.
+Search the Internet for more techniques.

 ### Cross-Site Scripting (XSS)